+Objective:

+That:

-Objective: That: (a) illuminated signs are compatible with the streetscape; (b) the cumulative impact of illuminated signs on the character of the area is managed, including the need to avoid visual disorder or clutter of signs; and (c) any potential negative impacts of illuminated signs on road safety and pedestrian movement are minimised.
-Acceptable Solution Performance Criteria A1 No Acceptable solution P1 An illuminated sign must not cause an unreasonable loss of amenity to adjacent properties or have an unreasonable effect on the safety, appearance or efficiency of a road, be compatible and must with streetscape, having regard to:
+- (a) illuminated signs are compatible with the streetscape; - (b) the cumulative impact of illuminated signs on the character of the area is managed, including the need to avoid visual disorder or clutter of signs; and - (c) any potential negative impacts of illuminated signs on road safety and pedestrian movement are minimised.

-(a) the location of the sign

-(b) the size of the sign;

-(c) the intensity of the lighting;

-(d) the hours of operation of the sign;

-(e) the purpose of the sign;

-(f) the sensitivity of the area in terms of view corridors, the natural environment and adjacent residential amenity;

-(g) the intended purpose of the changing message of the sign;

-(h) the percentage of the sign that is illuminated with changing messages;

-(i) the proposed dwell time; and

-(j) whether the sign is visible from the road and the proximity to and impact on an electronic traffic control device.
+Acceptable Solution Performance Criteria A1 No Acceptable solution P1 An illuminated sign must not cause a unreasonable loss of amenity to adjacer properties or have an unreasonable effect o the safety, appearance or efficiency of a road and must be compatible with th streetscape, having regard to: (a) the location of the sign (b) the size of the sign; (c) the intensity of the lighting; (d) the hours of operation of the sign;(e) the purpose of the sign; (f) the sensitivity of the area in terms of vie corridors, the natural environment an adjacent residential amenity; (g) the intended purpose of the changin message of the sign; (h) the percentage of the sign that illuminated with changing messages; (i) the proposed dwell time; and (j) whether the sign is visible from the roa and the proximity to and impact on a electronic traffic control device.